 - Requests for tickets from multiple staffers at a single media entity, all on the same date, will not be granted.

 - Freelance journalists must provide copies of current articles (published in the past 6 months) with the requester’s byline and publication date.
 Topically, the content provided must have some relevancy to Walt Disney World Resort.
 We will also accept a letter of assignment from the editor of an established/researchable publication with the promise of receiving tear sheets after the story has been published.

 - Complimentary media tickets can only be picked up by the requester at a Guest Relations window, with a current government issued photo ID or passport and a business card.

 - Walt Disney World Public Relations office hours are 8:30 a.m. to 5:30 p.m.
 (EST) Monday through Friday.

 Disneyland has its own policy.
 Their opening statement is as follows:

 Greetings from The Disneyland Resort: The Public Relations courtesy ticket policy is designed for business purposes to give working journalists an opportunity to experience and cover the Disneyland Resort.
 All decisions regarding courtesy tickets are at the discretion of Disneyland Resort Public Relations.
 The following information serves as a guideline to help media determine if they may be eligible for consideration.Disneyland

-As of Winter 2019, the guidelines were as follows (quoted directly from the DL courtesy tickets website):
+As of early 2020, the guidelines were as follows (quoted directly from the DL courtesy tickets website):